Achievements of Community-directed treatment with ivermectin (CDTI)

 APOC’s strategy of community-directed treatment with ivermectin has brought substantial achievements for onchocerciasis control in Africa.
 Using this approach:

-- In APOC countries, over 80.2 million people were receiving regular treatment for onchocerciasis by end 2011.
-17,5 million people received ivermectin treatment in former OCP countries
+- In APOC countries, over 100.8 million people were receiving regular treatment for onchocerciasis by the end of 2012.
+184 560 communities distributed ivermectin representing an overall geographic coverage of 95.4%.

 - close to one million disability-adjusted life years (DALYs) have been averted